 The division of cloud security into these two areas of responsibility is not an afterthought for cloud security providers; it stems from the fact that providers do not have visibility within customers’ environments.
 Their visibility ends at the hypervisor, the space where users’ operating environments are partitioned within a host machine.
 Customers have visibility beyond the hypervisor at the operating system and application levels, which means that it has to be their job to deploy the appropriate settings and tools to secure their data and environments.

 The shared model absolutely applies to SaaS applications as well as public cloud environments.
 Within SaaS environments, the responsibilities don’t map in the exact same way as they do within IaaS environments, with SaaS providers taking responsibility for things like application security.
 But even here customers must take responsibility for application permissions and settings, as well application data itself.
+Watch the following clip to hear cybersecurity veteran and CISO Ty Sbano talk about the importance of the shared security model for both SaaS and IaaS environments.

 What does the shared responsibility model look like in action?
 Whether you’re using SaaS or IaaS platforms, there are three key must-haves that matter when it comes to securing your cloud environments.